parameterized/coined/README.md

 - Left click to use active item
 - Scroll or number keys to change active item
 - Right click to grapple
+- R to go back to spawn point